Mohamed-avr/typescritp-101/README.md

 # typescritp-101
+typescript 101 is my course that i'm learning so i deciced to share any exeperiene i face

 ## Introduction 01
 ### What is typesciprt ?
 1. typescript is a storngly typed programming language that builds on javascript